Kira Town: Poverty eradication

 Efforts are underway to assist citizens in starting income-producing activities, including growing mushrooms.

 Education

 A number of first class primary and secondary schools are in the town.

 In January 2011, the Shimoni Core Primary Teachers' College opened at Kitikifumba village in Kira Town.
 The college, formerly located on Nakasero Hill in Kampala, was established by the British government in 1952.
 In 2006, the former location was sold to an investor to construct the Kampala Intercontinental Hotel.
 The new location occupies 25 acre.
-The facilities can accommodate approximately 450 students.
-The new college cost approximately UGX:8 billion to build.
+The facilities can accommodate approximately 450 students, costing approximately UGX:8 billion to build.

 In 2011, St. Augustine International University (SAIU), a private, multi-campus university, received a provisional license from the Uganda National Council for Higher Education.
 SAIU is one of a number of private universities accredited between 2010 and 2014.
 It maintains a campus at Namugongo, where it hosts its College of Agriculture and Veterinary Medicine.